Helping HR Navigate Digital Change and Transformation

 Based on a recent thematic analysis of research conducted by leading management consulting firms and IT/HR publications on why digital transformations fail.
 Click Here for more information on this research.

-The good news - every reason why digital transformations fail are within the control of every organization.
-These digital failure points are about the organization and not third parties like software vendors or system integrators (as much as they might prefer to think).
+The good news - the reasons why digital transformations fail are within the control of every organization.
+These digital failure points are about the organization and not third parties like software vendors or system integrators.
 When we cluster the failure points, four key themes emerge: strategy and governance, people and culture, process and design, and technology and data.
 Let’s take a look at each theme and how leading digital HR organizations are overcoming the failure points.

 1. Strategy & Governance

-Program teams play a critical role in improving the success of digital transformation initiatives through strategy and governance.
-They help translate enterprise priorities into clear transformation roadmaps, define measurable business outcomes, and align investments to the capabilities that create the most value.
-At the same time, they establish governance structures and operating models that clarify decision rights, manage dependencies, monitor risks, and enable timely course correction as priorities evolve.
-By combining strategic alignment with disciplined oversight, successful program teams create greater transparency, accountability, and focus across business and technology stakeholders—helping digital transformation efforts deliver value faster, reduce execution risk, and sustain outcomes over time.
+Strategy and governance are critical to digital transformation success.
+Strong program teams translate enterprise priorities into clear roadmaps, define measurable outcomes, and align investment to the capabilities that create the most value.
+They also establish governance and operating models that clarify decision rights, manage dependencies, monitor risk, and enable timely course correction.
+Together, these disciplines create the transparency, accountability, and alignment needed to accelerate value delivery, reduce execution risk, and sustain outcomes over time.

 2. People & Culture